GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/overall_usage.md

 This document outlines the Overall Usage report (page 1) of the dashboard and explains the various graphs and tables present on the page.

+#### Note: In all further sections, the "time", "week" or "day" is relative to the timeframe selected in the date filter in the Selection Bar at the top of the page

 ### Selection Bar
 The Selection Bar allows the user to filter the data in the report to a specific date and/or table.
 There are filters present to filter by the type of Query (Was the query - Audit Log?
 Error?
 Timeout?
 Beam Job?)